 We arrived quite early, just 30 minutes after the park had opened its gates at 10am and headed off on our first road safari.
 Urging hubbie to slow down at every opportunity, we just had to capture every single animal we glimpsed, as we chugged round in the old girl round the tracks we went.
 We saw everything!
 Every animal you would expect to see was there!
 The zebra’s, the rhino’s, the elephants, the giraffes, the buffalo, wildebeast, antelope, ostrich and onwards into the lion enclosure.

 We sat in the car, waiting with increasing excitement as we heard the gentle hum and rumble of the gate behind us close.
 Then looking forwards, saw the gate ahead break into a gentle hum and open slowly.
+The anticipation was immense.
+I think that is all part of the experience!
 Windows all firmly closed, child locks on, we drove forwards.
 Just five cars or so in the lion enclosure, all moving slowly, cautiously, round the roads until we spotted a glimpse of the first amur tiger, prowling proudly up and down, without a single glance towards us.
 He stopped, turned, and walked on, passed our car, onto inspect something further away that had caught his eye.

 We drove on, with already hundreds of photos captured digitally, passed the wolves, and the grizzly bear, until we found the lions, all lying down, eating.
 A clear hierarchy was immediately apparent as to who could eat first, who had to wait their turn, all basking in the early morning freshness.
 No, it was not sunny, but they all happily lay there, glad to be alive.